esling/esling.github.io/_pages/atiam-ml-2-neural-networks.md

 # Neural networks

-The present tutorials covers the implementation of neural networks.
+The present tutorials covers the implementation of neural networks, starting with a single neuron and then going up to a multilayer perceptron applied to audio classification.

 # Reference slides